Wokha district: Geography

-Wokha District is located in the midwest part of present state of Nagaland.
-It is surrounded by Mokokchung District to its northeast, Zunheboto District to its southeast, Tseminyü District to its south, Niuland District to the southwest and the Golaghat plains of Assam to the west.
+Wokha District is located in the mid-west part of present state of Nagaland.
+It is bordered by Mokokchung District to the northeast, Zunheboto District to the southeast, Tseminyü District to the south, Niuland District to the southwest and the Golaghat plains of Assam to the west.

 It covers an area of 1,628 sq. km. which equals around 9.82% of the total area of Nagaland.
 Of the total area, 35.74% comes under subtropical hill zone, 23.64% under subtropical plain zone and 40.59% in the mild tropical hill zone.
 The average altitude of the Wokha (Upper Range) is 1000-1500m above sea level; Bhandari (Lower Range) is 400-1000m above sea level.
 While Baghty town is at an altitude of 304.30m above sea level.
 Wokha town is the highest town at 1313.69m.

 Mount Tiyi is the highest peak in the district at an altitude of 1970 metres above sea level.
 It has a rich biodiversity.
 Mount Tiyi is of great cultural significance to the Lotha tribe with many legends and myth embedded into the cultural history.
 Mount Totsü is the second highest peak with an altitude of 1250 metres above the sea level.
 Both these places are earmarked by the district administration for ecotourism.

 The Doyang (also known as Dzüü by the Angami Nagas) is the biggest river in the state, and the district, and flows through the three hill ranges, namely, Bhandari Range, Sanis Range and Wokha Range.
 It goes further to join the Dhansiri River in the Assam valley.
 The other three important rivers flowing down its mountains are, Chubi, Nzhu and Nruk.
 Chubi flows southwards from Mokokchung District and joins Doyang in the Pangti area.
 Nzhu rises from Tseminyü District, flows through Miphong and joins the Doyang in the Lotsü area.
 The river Nruk comes from Tseminyü, crosses through Moilan and joins the Doyang.
 Other waterbodies in the district include small lakes across the ranges.
 The Totsü Wozhü which is situated in the southern part of the Phiro–Shaki area is the largest amongst these but occupies merely around an acre of land.
 Other similar natural lakes are situated in the Sanis and Mekokla areas.
 The lake created by the Doyang Dam is the biggest manmade waterbody in the district.
 There are no permanent waterfalls in the district though several are formed during the monsoons.

 The migratory Amur Falcon (Falcon Amurensis) use the area around Doyang reservoir as a feeding and resting place and around a million gather during the season.
 The best time to view roosting of the birds is from second week of October to the first week of November.